lexnederbragt/MBV3070-H19/2_Flow_Control.md

 As you might see, you now get a stop codon in the code.

-Figure out how you can use an if statement inside of the loop to stop before the stop codon.
+Figure out how you can use an if statement inside of the loop to skip over the stop codon.